dropwizard/metrics/docs/source/manual/core.rst

 Cached Gauges
 -------------

-A cached gauge allows for a more efficient reporting of values which are expensive to calculate:
+A cached gauge allows for a more efficient reporting of values which are expensive to calculate.
+The value is cached for the period specified in the constructor.
+The "getValue()" method called by the client only returns the cached value.
+The protected "loadValue()" method is only called internally to reload the cache value.

 .. code-block:: java